Ertunch/protractor-backend-testing/readme.md

-Let's start writing a readme file
+Let's start writing a readme.
+I've updated the file on github